tmarktaylor/monotable/README.rst

 using one of ``'<'``, ``'^'``, ``'>'`` prefixes
 on a heading string, format directive string, or title.

-Read more about auto-alignment in "Class Monotable" section in the full `Documentation`_.
+Read more about auto-alignment in "Class MonoTable" section in the full `Documentation`_.
 Follow the link `Auto-alignment`.